Small and medium enterprises: Egypt

-Most of Egypt's businesses are small-sized, with 97% employing fewer than 10 workers, according to census data released by state-run statistics body CAPMAS (Central Agency for Public Mobilization and Statistics).
+Most of Egypt's businesses are small-sized, with 97% employing fewer than 10 workers, according to census data released by the state-run Central Agency for Public Mobilization and Statistics (CAPMAS).
 Medium-sized enterprises with 10 to 50 employees account for around 2.7% of total businesses.
-However, big businesses with over 50 employees account for 0.4% of all enterprises nationwide.

-The data is part of Egypt's 2012/13 economic census on establishments ranging from small stalls to big enterprises.
-Economic activity outside the establishments – like street vendors and farmers, for example – were excluded from the census.
+Large businesses with over 50 employees account for 0.4% of all enterprises nationwide.
+The data is part of Egypt's 2012/13 economic census on establishments ranging from small stalls to large enterprises.
+Economic activity outside these establishments—like street vendors and farmers—was excluded from the census.
+The results show that Egypt is lacking in medium-sized businesses.
+Seventy percent of the country's 2.4 million businesses have only one or two employees, while less than 0.1%—only 784 businesses—employ between 45 and 49 people.